Financial Planning for the baby(ies)

-Our babies are dependent on us, and as parents one of the best things we can do is provide them with adequate insurance in case (God forbid!) somethings goes wrong.
-An ideal term insurance should be for anywhere between 10x to 20x of the current family income (both your and your spouse’s put together).
-A plain vanilla term insurance works best, and the whole thing can be done seamlessly online.
+Our babies are dependent on us, and as parents, one of the best things we can do is provide them with adequate insurance in case (God forbid!) something goes wrong.
+An ideal term insurance policy should be for anywhere between 10x to 20x of the current family income (both your and your spouse’s put together).
+A plain vanilla term insurance policy works best, and the whole thing can be done seamlessly online.

 Step 2 (a): Planning for their basic education -early years

 A common refrain that parents have is about how education has become a lot more expensive these days.
-Not only has the contribution to the “infrastructure fund” significantly gone up, but also the annual tuition and related expenses.
-In addition, a lot of schools not want the payment to be made either annually or semi-annually- which can be a significant outflow.
+Not only has the contribution to the “infrastructure fund” significantly gone up but also the annual tuition and related expenses.
+In addition, a lot of schools want the payment to be made either annually or bi-annually which can be a significant outflow.

 If your babies have not started school yet, it is a good idea to start putting away some money for the infrastructure fund.
 The fund may have various names depending on the school, but the quantum can range anywhere around 1-2 lakhs in a metropolitan city.
 Since this goal is a short-term goal (1-3 year long), we ideally should not be taking any risk on this corpus.